omardelarosa/website/content/blog/2022/10/23/ai-thumbnails-with-stable-diffusion/index.md

 }
 ```

-This results in some nice JSON I can use to make my prompts:
+This returns some nice, structured JSON to fuel image-gen model prompts:

 ```json
 {